 Companies wishing to join IMCA as diving contractor members need to demonstrate their ability to operate in accordance with the IMCA International Code of Practice for Offshore Diving and the relevant associated guidance.
 For more details on the diving contractor membership application process, please contact us.

-Supplier members agree not to use IMCA membership itself, or the IMCA name or logo, to claim that their products or services are in any way ‘approved’ by IMCA.
+Supplier Members agree not to use IMCA membership itself, or the IMCA name or logo, to claim that their products or services are in any way ‘approved’ by IMCA.
 If asked, they need to demonstrate the quality of their products and services in their own ways, through specifications, reports and audits.
+Please note for clarification:

-- Suppliers of Services (S) – there are no ‘IMCA approved’ auditors or consultants
+- (S1) Suppliers of Equipment or Services – there are no ‘IMCA approved’ products, auditors or consultants

-- Suppliers of Personnel (S*) – there are no ‘IMCA approved’ personnel agencies
+- (S2) Personnel Agencies – there are no ‘IMCA approved’ personnel agencies

-Supplier of training (training establishments) members (S*) agree not to use IMCA membership itself, or the IMCA name or logo, to claim that their company, training establishment or courses are IMCA approved, except in the very limited circumstances mentioned below.
+- (S3) Training Establishments (non-diving) – should not use IMCA membership itself, or the IMCA name or logo, to claim that their company, training establishment or courses are IMCA approved

 Members agree not to use the IMCA name and/or logo on any certificates except for the four courses listed above.
 Use of the IMCA name and/or logo in any other circumstances on certificates is prohibited.
 For the same reason, training establishments agree not to use the IMCA name and/or logo on any promotional materials relating to non-approved courses.